ansible/vscode-ansible/docs/development/webview_guide.md

 > **💡 Tip:** You can set up communication between the extension and the webview.
 This is covered in the further section.

-### Step 4: Configrwe webpack
+### Step 4: Configure webpack

 Set up the Webpack configuration to bundle your extension and Webview assets in the `webpack.config.ts` file.

 ### Step 5: Build and debug

-Build the extension using the command `yarn run webpack-dev` and run the extension in debug modeusing the configuration `Lanuch extension`.
+Build the extension using the command `yarn run webpack-dev` and run the extension in debug mode using the configuration `Launch extension`.
 Make changes in the code and reload the extension host window to see the live implementation.

 ## Debugging the Webviews